Erebus main page.

 wounds, as well as being able to spend money in shops, before returning to the

 dungeon to complete your quest.
+Also note that for random dungeons, you will be

 - Interacting with scenery / opening containers - You can try